 Common Shoulder Injuries in the Golfer

 Golf is a sport that can be played throughout your lifetime.
 You can start playing later in life and still get as much joy (or if you are like me, sometimes frustration) out of it as you can if you started playing when you were a kid.
-A bad round of golf can be discouraging but what’s even worse is being sidelined by an injury.
+A bad round of golf can be discouraging but what’s even worse is being sidelined by shoulder injuries.
 Although golf is a non-contact sport there is plenty of opportunity for injury, whether it be from poor form, overuse or even a traumatic incident.
 Injuries to the shoulder account for 17.6% of all golf injuries.
 Age can also play a factor in which injury a golfer is more at risk to experience.
 Below are some of the most common shoulder injuries that golfers experience in each age group.

 Shoulder Injuries in the Young Golfer